-- c) In the Select URL Format section, select Meridium APM, and then select Next. - d) In the Select URL Feature Area section, in the list, select the area of GE Digital APM to which you want the URL to point, and then select Next. - e) In the Select URL Type section, in the list, select the specific location to which you want the URL to point, and then select Next.
+- c) In the Select URL Format section, select Meridium APM, and then select Next. - d) In the Select URL Feature Area section, in the list, select the area of APM to which you want the URL to point, and then select Next. - e) In the Select URL Type section, in the list, select the specific location to which you want the URL to point, and then select Next. - f) In the Specify Parameters section, specify the Entity Key and any other values necessary to populate the URL, and then select Finish.